-Firle School Council

-We feel valued and listened to.
-Our opinions matter.

-We've raised money for charity and our school.

-We are a voice for each class and year group.

 A committee of pupils (Reception-Year 6), voted in each year by their peers, take responsibility for some aspects of school life (e.g. playtime routines, organisation, interviews).
 They have a say in spending a small part of the school budget, help run events and decide which charities to support through fund raising, they also play an active part in informing and discussing school issues.
-The School Council is facilitated by Mrs Brown.

-The School

-Firle Church of England Primary School is situated in the heart of the Sussex countryside.
+The School Council is facilitated by Mrs Groves.
+The School Firle Church of England Primary School is situated in the heart of the Sussex countryside.
 We are a small Church of England primary school, which has been educating children since 1845.
 Housed in the original building shown here as well as newly refurbished mobile classrooms the school has extensive grounds and access to a local Nature Reserve, allotments and the South Downs.
 Dedicated staff, supportive parents, a vibrant community and, of course, fantastic children combine to make ours a successful school and enable us to implement our philosophy.

-There are 2 play areas, one at the back of the school with play equipment and a good sized playground at the front with a reflection space and train.
-The borders and flower troughs are tended by the children, staff and volunteers.
+There are two play areas, one at the back of the school with play equipment and a good-sized playground at the front with a reflection space and train.
+The children, staff and volunteers tend the borders and flower troughs.
 There are four class areas, each with outside access.
 We have a beautiful mural library and a new 'Learning Area', which has recently been developed to provide a sensory and therapeutic learning space for the children.
 Firle Church of England Primary School is part of the Ringmer Alliance and we work closely with Ringmer, Blackboys, Framfield, East Hoathly, Chiddingly and Alfriston Primary Schools on shared objectives and support in learning, as well as take part in opportunities offered by Kings Academy Ringmer.
 We are committed to providing opportunities for the children in our Alliance so that they can gain valuable experiences in their learning and become confident and successful individuals in school.

-Admissions Policy

-The East Sussex County Council admission process is set out in "Applying for a School 2020-2021", see appendix A. The County Council is responsible for admitting children into the reception year; children may be admitted at the beginning of the school year in which they will reach the age of five.
-It has been agreed that 15 Reception places will be available at Firle in September 2020.
+Admissions Policy The East Sussex County Council admission process is set out in "Applying for a School 2022-2023", see appendix A. The County Council is responsible for admitting children into the reception year; children may be admitted at the beginning of the school year in which they will reach the age of five.
+It has been agreed that 15 Reception places will be available at Firle in September 2023.
 Entry into other years is subject to a place being available in the appropriate class and a decision is made in consultation with the Executive Head teacher to discuss admissions and to come to look around the school with their son or daughter at a time that is mutually convenient.
-All admissions for the Reception year are decided directly by the Local Authority.
-(Phone County Hall: 01273 481000)

-http://www.eastsussex.gov.uk/educationandlearning/schools/findingaschool

-Most children in the area attend a playgroup or nursery school prior to joining us, and we aim to visit these nurseries during the year and invite the rising 5s to school events.
+All admissions for the Reception year are decided directly by the Local Authority. https://apps.eastsussex.gov.uk/educationandlearning/schools/schoolsearch/ Most children in the area attend a playgroup or nursery school prior to joining us, and we aim to visit these nurseries during the year and invite the rising 5s to school events.
 In the summer term, the pre-admission group visits the school for at least 3 half-day sessions, so that the children know their way around well before joining us and have begun to establish positive relationships with their peer group and the school staff.
-This provides an ideal introduction to primary school, but you might like to ensure that before joining, your child can:

-- Use the toilet independently

-- Dress and undress themselves

-- Recognise their name

-- Hold a pencil or paint brush

-- Use a knife, fork and spoon.
+This provides an ideal introduction to primary school, but you might like to ensure that before joining, your child can: - Use the toilet independently - Dress and undress themselves - Recognise their name - Hold a pencil or paint brush - Use a knife, fork and spoon.